torte71/tmteststuff/rebuilding.md

   - Press \<CTRL-X\>, "Y", \<ENTER\> to save and confirm the filename.\
     (This is also possible using armbian-config -\> "Localisation" -\> "Change System Hostname")

-- Install "git" (required for downloading KIAUH):
+- Install "git" (required for downloading KIAUH) and "evtest" (required for makerbase-beep-service):
-  - Execute `apt install git`
+  - Execute `apt install -y git evtest`
-  - The Ubuntu Server image already has "git" installed, so you can skip this step
+  - The Ubuntu Server image already has "git" and "evtest" installed, so you can skip this step.

 ### Setting up Klipper